Ron-Q/CanWat/README.md

 CanWat requires several parameters to generate a spatial representation of the meteorological variables, but also to simulate drainage and the resistance against evaporation.
 They are described in the scripts \~/sub/CW_parameter*.R, where the user can also change it.

 The following table will describe the parameters for the various approaches used in CanWat.
-Until then, please take a look at one of the example scripts (\~/sub/CW_parameter-picea_abies_ASTW2008-2010.R).
+Until then, please take a look at one of the example scripts (e.g. \~/sub/CW_parameter-picea_abies_ASTW2008-2010.R).

 |               | Parameters | Description |
 |---------------|------------|-------------|